Strangebrewer/strangeblog/server/Planning.md

 ## DONE:
+- DONE: Figure out WTF is going on with the "/list" POST vs "/" GET endpoints
 - DONE: Add navbar for all non-Main pages
-- Add functionality for allowing friends to see all posts instead of just the public ones
+- DONE: Add functionality for allowing friends to see all posts instead of just the public ones
   - it could also be an "acl" array field on the schema:
     - "admin"
     - "friend"
     - "public"
   - the only thing this will change is what posts they see; it will still require "admin" to create, edit, or delete
-- add save, save & close, and cancel functionality to the "/editor" page
+- DONE: add save, save & close, and cancel functionality to the "/editor" page

 ### Main.jsx:
 - FIXED: If there are usertags and you delete the last one, the "My Tags:" label still shows.